bloominstituteoftechnology/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 while (a < n _ n _ n):
 a = a + n \* n

 --- A is a constant.
-The final product of this algo always returns an^2
+The final product of this algo always returns a+n no matter the value of n....linear.
---- This is 0(n^2) run time.
+--- This is 0(n) run time.

 b) sum = 0